More

 Best Ball

-Best Ball refers to a fantasy-league format where managers draft their teams and never have to actually set their lineups during the season.
-On fantasy platforms like Underdog Fantasy, once you draft your team, that’s it — there is no further action to be taken.
+Best Ball refers to a fantasy league format where managers draft their teams but don’t have to set lineups.
+On platforms such as Underdog Fantasy, once you draft your team, that’s it — there is no further action to be taken.

 Devy

 As those players enter the NFL, they join your NFL roster.
-It’s an extremely challenging format but can be incredibly rewarding when you pinpoint that college freshman who goes on to be the next great NFL superstar.
+It’s an extremely challenging format, but it can be incredibly rewarding when you pinpoint that college freshman who becomes the next great NFL superstar.

 DFS